 William Robert Stanek's books have been written about and recommended by the YA librarian staff at VOYA, Publisher's Weekly, Parenting Magazine, the Journal of Electronic Defense, The Children's Bookshelf, Children's Writer, Popular Series Fiction for Middle School and Teen Readers: A Reading and Selection Guide, and other fine publications and periodicals.
-Nearly 7.5 million people have read his work, with translations and editions available in 46 countries worldwide.
+Over 20 million people have read his work, with translations and editions available in 150 countries worldwide.

-His 150th book will be published in 2013.
+His 250th book was published in 2020.
 In his long, distinguished career, his books have been distributed and published by Simon & Schuster, Random House, Macmillan, Pearson, Microsoft, O'Reilly, and others.
 He was also a columnist for PC Magazine and Dr. Dobbs.
 After high school, he joined the military to see the world and has lived in Asia, Europe, the Pacific, and many parts of the United States.
 He served two combat tours in the Gulf War as a combat flyer.
 Learn more at www.williamstanek.com, www.ruinmistmovie.com, and www.bugvillecritters.com.
 Find him on Facebook at www.facebook.com/WilliamStanekAuthor.

 From his earliest days as a writer to the present, William Robert Stanek has been lending a helping hand to other writers.
 Over the years, he's helped many, many writers get their books and professional papers published.
 In 2007, he founded Go Indie, an organization dedicated to promoting independent publishers, authors, and booksellers, and over the past few years Go Indie has helped hundreds of indie authors.
 In March 2012, he launched Summer of Indie and dozens of indies joined the kickoff party that April.
 Beginning in June and continuing throughout the summer, Summer of Indie featured indie authors and their books.
 Nearly 100 indie authors were featured in all, along with their many, many books.
 Learn more at readindies.blogspot.com.